sourcegraph/handbook/content/departments/data-analytics/enablement.md

 - ZoomInfo: Data enrichment of account and contact information
 - Sourcegraph.com Site-admin pages: customer subscriptions and license keys
 - Sourcegraph production database: we query a few particular tables from the production database via terraform to access data for Sourcegraph cloud.
+- Google Sheets: There are a [number of spreadsheets](https://drive.google.com/drive/folders/1LIfVyhjhh_mpc0SNOFvpNfN2h4CmGQmI) that Looker queries (by way of BigQuery).
 - Zendesk: support ticketing
 - BambooHR: employee HR system (in progress)
 - CaptivateIQ: sales quotas (in progress)